 Plaintiffs’ lawyers are reflexively eager to bring up insurance company CEO salaries.
-Implicit in this complaint is the idea that State Farm’s lowball offers and hardball tactics are the reason why their profits are so high and their CEO is overpaid.
-I think these complaints are misplaced for a lot of reasons.
+Implicit in this complaint is the idea that State Farm’s lowball offers and hardball tactics are the reason their profits are so high and their CEO is overpaid.
+I think these lawyers misplace these complaints for many reasons.

 First, General Motors took a $39 million loss last quarter.
 While this statement is misleading, it underscores the obvious: big companies can have large profits and large losses.
 A number like $5.6 billion in a vacuum means nothing, particularly for a huge company like State Farm.

-If you think the insurance companies make too much in profit, put your savings in a company like Allstate, which is publicly traded.
+If you think the insurance companies make too much in profit, put your savings in a publicly-traded company like Allstate.
 But be careful: Allstate, for example, has underperformed the market in the last ten years.
 Insurance companies are hardly the Google of the stock market and I really don’t think there is any evidence that their profits are historically excessive.
 (Please, correct me if I’m wrong.)

-Second, with respect to State Farm’s CEO’s salary, State Farm is a Fortune 100 company.
+Second, regarding State Farm’s CEO’s salary, State Farm is a Fortune 100 company.
 If high CEO salaries are a problem (and I don’t think they are for reasons that are not worth getting into here), it is not specific to the insurance companies.
 Big company CEOs are making a ton of money in every business.

 Plaintiffs’ Lawyers Need to Complain Less, Fight More

-Finally, and I think most importantly, I think it is misplaced to expend energy complaining about low ball offers.
-Setting aside first-party obligations where the paradigm is a little more complex, insurance companies should be trying to do whatever they ethically can to decrease payouts.
+Finally, I think it is misplaced to spend energy complaining about low ball offers.
+Setting aside first-party obligations where the paradigm is a little more complex, insurance companies should try to do whatever they ethically can to decrease payouts.
 It is our job as personal injury lawyers to do the opposite.
-We are not shooting for fair offers, we are trying to get as much as we possibly can for our clients.
+We are not shooting for fair offers; we are trying to get as much as we can for our clients.
 They call us greedy and we call the insurance companies cheapskates.

 But maybe this is not the worst thing in the world.
 We have an adversarial system that has been in place for a few hundred years and I think it works.
-To the extent that it does not, it is clearly not a perfect system.
+If it does not, it is not a perfect system.
 It is just the best system.

-State Farm and their brethren are going to play tough.
+State Farm and their brethren will play tough.
 That’s okay.
 If personal injury lawyers hold up their end of the bargain and fight back, the system will work just fine.

 State Farm in Mississippi

 At issue is whether this is a continuation of the “crimes against policyholders” investigation or whether this is a validly new and different claim not covered by the agreement of January 2007.
-The focus of this new investigation has not been openly identified by the attorney general.
+The attorney general has not openly identified the recent investigation’s focus.
 There is speculation that it is the handling of the National Flood Insurance Program claims.

 Homeowner policies cover wind and rain damage.
-Rising water/flood damage insurance is subsidized by the federal government, but sold through insurers.
+The federal government subsidizes rising water/flood damage insurance, but they sell it through insurers.
 Some politicians and lawyers have accused insurance companies of fraudulently over-billing the federal government for flood damage claims.

 I’ll admit that I just made up this theory about ten minutes ago, but you have to admit – it makes some sense.
-Of course, you might also wonder whether some of these politicians have some other agenda beyond justice in vilifying these insurance companies.
+You might also wonder whether some of these politicians have some other agenda beyond justice in vilifying these insurance companies.
 But why interrupt a great tale of good versus evil with such nuance?